wwwtyro/speck/README.md

 # Speck

-Speck is a molecule renderer with the goal of producing high quality, attractive, but clear and practical figures.
+Speck is a molecule renderer with the goal of producing figures that are as attractive as they are practical.
+Express your molecule clearly _and_ with style.

 <p align="center">
   <img src="https://raw.githubusercontent.com/wwwtyro/speck/gh-pages/static/screenshots/demo-2.png">